MeAlam1/BlueLib/CONTRIBUTING.md

     - Use `{@link}` to refer to classes, methods, or any other Java elements where appropriate.
     - Key Methods: In class-level comments, list out key methods provided by the class, which can help users quickly understand the main functionalities.
     - Versioning: Include the `@since` tag in both class-level and method-level comments to indicate the version since which the class or method has been available.
-      - If you update a Class/Method, please add/update the `@version` to indicate it has been changed.
+    - If you update a Class, please add/update the `@version` to indicate it has been changed.
     - Copyright: Each file should start with `// Copyright (c) BlueLib.
 Licensed under the MIT License.`
-    - Tags: Use `@see` to link to the correct Wiki/Api Documentation page if it exists.
+    - Tags: Use `@see` to link to the correct Wiki Documentation page if it exists.
     - Logging: Log every step using `BaseLogger.logError`, `BaseLogger.logWarning`, `BaseLogger.bluelibLogInfo`, or `BaseLogger.bluelibLogSuccess`, depending on the step.
     - Error Handling: Always ensure that errors and warnings are logged using appropriate logging levels.
 Critical steps must be logged at least with `BaseLogger.bluelibLogInfo` to keep a trail of execution.